microsoft/playwright/docs/src/videos.md

 - `'on-first-retry'` - Record video only when retrying a test for the first time.

 Video files will appear in the test output directory, typically `test-results`.
 See [`property: TestOptions.video`] for advanced video configuration.

+Videos are saved upon [browser context](./browser-contexts.md) closure at the end of a test.
+If you create a browser context manually, make sure to await [`method: BrowserContext.close`].

 ```js tab=js-js
 // @ts-check